PecanProject/betydb-data-access/access-data.md

 > LeBauer, David; Dietze, Michael; Kooper, Rob; Long, Steven; Mulrooney, Patrick; Rohde, Gareth Scott; Wang, Dan; (2010): Biofuel Ecophysiological Traits and Yields Database (BETYdb); Energy Biosciences Institute, University of Illinois at Urbana-Champaign. http://dx.doi.org/10.13012/J8H41PB9

+# The Advanced Search Box

+Most tables in BETYdb have search boxes, for example betydb.org/citations and betydb.org/sites.
+We describe below how to queried and downloaded these pages as .csv, .json, or .xml.
+The advanced search box is the easiest way to download summary datasets designed to have enough information (location, time, species, citations) to be useful for a wide range of use cases.

 ## Search Box \label{sec:searchbox}